Are you aware of the most common tax phishing schemes in 2023 and beyond?

 Is the caller demanding information with a sense of urgency?

-Is the call threatening – for example they could tell you that you could end up in jail if you do not oblige?
+Is the call threatening – for example, are they saying that you could end up in jail if you do not oblige?

 Here are some other tips to protect yourself and your information, on and offline:

 Be suspicious if you are ever asked to pay taxes or fees to the CRA on lottery or sweepstakes winnings.
-You do not have to pay taxes or fees on these types of winnings.
+You do not have to pay taxes or fees on these winnings

 Keep your passwords, access codes, and PINs secret and change them regularly when you can

 Choose who you file your taxes with carefully.
 They are also the target of scammers.
 Always review your return